 Does mental exercise such as sudoko and reading help?

-Parkinson’s does sometimes affect mental abilities, for some the affects are extremely mild whilst other people notice more severe difficulties.
-However it does seem from research and anecdotal evidence that keeping mentally active and stimulated can be helpful in preventing any decline in mental faculties, so doing sudoku, crosswords and reading can not only be enjoyable but can also help maintain brain function.
+Parkinson’s sometimes affects mental abilities; for some the affects are extremely mild whilst other people notice more severe difficulties.
+However, it does seem from research and anecdotal evidence that keeping mentally active and stimulated can be helpful in preventing any decline in mental faculties, so doing sudoku, crosswords and reading can not only be enjoyable but can also help maintain brain function.

 See also Mild memory and cognitive problems.